Keyboard shortcuts

 2. Package graph discovery (builtins.resolveGoPackages)

-The go2nix-nix-plugin runs go list -json -deps against the source tree at eval time and returns a package graph:
+The go2nix-nix-plugin runs go list -json -deps against the source tree at eval time and returns the package graph (third-party, local, test-only, and replacement metadata) — see Nix Plugin for the full return shape.

 Replace directives are applied to module fetchPath and dirSuffix fields so that FODs download from the correct path.